Wish StoriesJosephine Expands Her Skills at a Mixed Media Art Workshop

 Do you have a wish you want to realize?
 We want to hear your story!

-Become a wish nominator and submit an application for a deserving senior in your community.
+Become a wish nominator and submit an application for a deserving older adult in your community.

 All wish activities are conducted in accordance with CDC, state and local health regulations and may be subject to increased COVID-19 preventative precautions as outlined in WOL’s COVID-19 Policy.